ChristophGeske/ARCoreInsideOutTrackingGearVr/README.md

 # Trouble Shooting:

 If the positional tracking does not work, please make sure you installed the right ARCore App 1.2 at the moment.
-Sometimes the ARCore App seems to crash in the background too force stop ARCore or restart the phone might help.
+Sometimes the ARCore App seems to crash in the background stoping the positional tracking from working simply force stop ARCore or restart the phone to fix this issue.

 # Support this Project: